cris178/P2PFileSystem/README.md

 LSYSFS is a in memory(all files disapear on dismount) file system that is as simple as it gets, it reads only one directory level down.
 With
 LSYSFS as a base we looked at how each function worked.
 What does each function need?
 What does it return?
 Having a basic understanding of how the file system worked we could then build on top of it by looking at more feature complete file systems and how they handle routines that every file system needs.

+For the story behind using FUSE specifically try reading this Medium post: https://medium.com/@cris178/building-a-fuse-file-system-ee8f90fd0a2f

 ### OpenDHT